A vast landscape featuring wind turbines, surrounded by green fields and dense forests under a clear sky.

 Climate protection

-RWE will be climate neutral by 2040.
-Our climate targets for 2030 have been certified by the Science Based Targets initiative to be in line with the Paris Climate Agreement.
+RWE will be net zero by 2040.
+The Science Based Targets Initiative has confirmed that our climate targets are in line with the Paris Agreement.

 Moving purposefully towards climate neutrality...